Davenport-Physics/Em-PlayExternalSounds-FiveM/README.md

 ## License

 This software is licensed under the MIT license.
+Audio files not explicitly licensed under the `sounds/license` text can be safely assumed to be licensed under the CC0.